cnorick/curse-of-strahd-notes/Characters/Fiona Wachter.md

 	- She does NOT consider it a cult

 ## What They Want
-- Once she meets the players, she'll be convinced they are the once mentioned in the prophecy
+- Once she meets the players, she'll be convinced they are the ones mentioned in the prophecy
 - To supplant [[Vargas Vallakovich|The Baron]] as Burgomaster

 ## What They Know